-In 2019, FCS Financial conducted a Young, Beginning seminar and several local educational seminars to provide timely information to members and prospects.
+In 2020, the pandemic caused FCS Financial to move from in-person to virtual events including the Young, Beginning seminar and several local educational seminars to provide timely information to members and prospects.
 In addition to these programs, FCS Financial enhanced its social media presence on Facebook, Twitter and YouTube to reach the young, beginning and small farmer segments.
+A series of Facebook Live programs were produced to engage with the segment.
 The Association's website features a designated page for young, beginning and small producers with links to special programs, opportunities and educational content.

 We continue to host programs and seminars for Vo-Ag classes, young farmers, and other organizations.
 All promotional information and brochures targeted to the YBS Program offer related services as part of the materials.
 We incorporate specific advertising campaigns in our media plan that target YBS publications.
 Additionally, we provide content in one issue of our customer magazine, HeartBeat, specific to YBS as well as e-newsletters for this segment.
 A grant program for eligible 4-H and FFA chapters to improve their communities, academic scholarships, and Ag Youth Funding program for 4-H and FFA members continue to play a role in our YBS strategies.
-Additionally in 2018, FCS Financial expanded its social media presence by adding Facebook to its current platforms of Twitter and YouTube.

 We conduct advisory stockholder meetings annually.
 One stockholder committee meeting consists of YBS customers only to address the needs of this segment.
 We continue to evaluate options for providing joint educational programs with other agribusiness and academia associates in the state.
-The goal for 2019 was to continue working with educational groups that already have strong agricultural education programs.
-Funds were allocated in 2019 towards enhancement of current public relations and educational events with existing relationships.
+The goal for 2020 was to continue working with educational groups that already have strong agricultural education programs.
+Funds were allocated in 2020 towards enhancement of current public relations and educational events with existing relationships.